ThatMightyGuy/cargo/README.md

 `uclients` - update client list (reconnect to turtles)

-`get-coords y z x face count` - fetch from these coordinates, from that side (not intended for users because it's harder to use)
+`getcoords y z x face count` - fetch from these coordinates, from that side (not intended for users because it's harder to use)

-`put-coords y z x face` - put items there (not intended for users because it's harder to use)
+`putcoords y z x face` - put items there (not intended for users because it's harder to use)

 `get item count` - check db for item, then run `get-coords` on it